calve/car-02-rest/README.md

 Usage
 -----

+First, start an ftp server somewhere on your computer.
+You can do it with python using

+    python -m pyftpdlib

-Compile and execute the rest bridge :
+Compile and execute the rest bridge.
+It will try to connect to ``127.0.0.1`` at port ``2121``, with user ``anonymous``. :

-    ant run
+    $ ant run
+    Buildfile: /home/goudale/Cours/S8/car/tp2-rest/build.xml

+    compile:
+        [javac] Compiling 1 source file to /home/goudale/Cours/S8/car/tp2-rest/classes

+    run:
+        [java] Password ?

+Now type a dump password, like ``plopplop``.
+Then the bridge tells you on which port it is listening.

+        [java]
+        [java] Listening on 8080

+Open ``127.0.0.1:8080`` in your browser to list files under your ftp server.

 Todo